viperproject/viper_client/README.md

 # README #

-This client app written in Python3 demonstrates how Viper REAT API can be used for submitting verification tasks to the ViperServer and receiving the resulting stream of Json objects.
+This client app written in Python3 demonstrates how Viper API can be used for submitting verification tasks to the ViperServer and receiving the resulting stream of Json objects.

 ### What is this repository for? ###